Family Eats

 gregCarve

 So, as a result of my ‘normal’ I am just getting around to planning for Thanksgiving.
 But I’m not frazzled yet.
-As it stands, it is three weeks before the big day, and these are the things that I can count on:
+As it stands, it is three weeks (nine days) before the big day, and these are the things that I can count on:

 1) We will be eating alone.
 This year’s celebration will be just our family of six.
 While we may be sad that we won’t be seeing the family, I can rest a bit easier since I won’t have the extra pressure of cooking for, and entertaining, others.